iarsystems/iar-risc-v-gd32v-eval/Examples/coremark/README.md

 # Coremark 1.0 for IAR RISC-V GD32V Eval board

 In order to view the Coremark results, you need to open the Terminal I/O in the IAR Embedded Workbench.
-* When debugging the project, select View → Terminal I/O)
+* When debugging the project, select View → Terminal I/O
-* Then run the project for about 15 seconds
+* Then wait for the program to execute for about 15 seconds

 __Note__
-If you want to rate the Coremark/MHz for your board, do the math!
-Take the Coremark score and divide it by 32.5 MHz.
+If you want to rate the __Coremark/MHz__ for your board, do the math!
+It is as easy as taking the *Coremark score* and dividing it by 32.5 MHz.

 ---